Brainstorm-collab/healthcare-hospital/README.md

 # Healthcare & Hospital Management Platform

-A modern patient and doctor portal built with React, Vite, Tailwind CSS, and Convex.
-The application offers frictionless appointment booking, medical record management, real-time notifications, and a fully responsive UI for both patients and healthcare providers.
+A modern patient and doctor portal built with React, Vite, Tailwind CSS, and an Express/Prisma/PostgreSQL backend.
+The application offers frictionless appointment booking, medical record management, notifications, and a fully responsive UI for both patients and healthcare providers.

 ![Application preview](./public/Screenshot%202025-11-09%20154203.png)